 The work is part of a project exploring ecological sustainability and the principles of the circular economy in artistic practice.

-To see a plant as an art, is perhaps unusual.
-Living art.
-About 39 years ago Joseph Beuys started planting 7000 oaks.
-What an akt of strenght.
+To consider a plant as a sculpture, as art, is perhaps unusual.
+Living Art.
+About 39 years ago Joseph Beuys started the action to plant 7000 oak trees.
+What a feat of strength.
 Shaping the future sustainably also means tirelessly planting and sowing.
-It is more urgent than ever to take this risk again and again.
-That inspired me to my “Stadtpark to go”.
-Plants to close gaps or to create a little new cosmos.
-In the front garden there is a container with various plants.
-My wish is that the plants will find new owners for the finnisage and grow in other places.
-On this day I will pack the plants for you to go.
+It is more urgent than ever to take this gamble again and again.
+This inspired me to create my “City Park to Go.”
+Plants to fill gaps or create a small new cosmos.
+In the front garden there is a crib with various plants.
+My wish is that the plants will find new owners at finnisage and grow in other places.
+On this day I will pack the plants, to go, for you.

-MAILTO_ Between Bark&Core – GOOD BEING “Dendron and Homo Sapien in Conversation” (2020/21)
+MAILTO_ Between Borke&Kern – GOOD AHNEN SEIN “Dendron and Homo Sapien in conversation” (2020/21)

-The living being tree (greek: Dendron) and the “understanding, wise, reasonable man (latin: Homo sapien) are invited to communicate with each other.
-Trees are archives of their environment, their annual rings are stored in environmental events, climate change and many more.
+The living being tree (Greek: dendron) and the “understanding, understanding, wise, reasonable human being (Latin: Homo sapien) are called upon to communicate with each other.
+Trees are archives of their environment; their annual rings store environmental events, climate changes, and much more.
 Everyone is invited to question their own trees, to philosophize about sustainability, to develop their own forms of communication between humans/flora, flora/humans.
-With the help of GPS data, the tree locations are determined and photos and stories of the trees become visibale on an Internet land map.
-My tree received a felt band with the GPS coordinates: 53°, 96,, 13″ N 11°, 15, 65” E. The inscription maps and determines the place, at the same time becomes a statement about the limited life time of man.
+Using GPS data, tree locations are determined and photos and stories of the trees are visible on an Internet land map.
+My tree received a felt ribbon with the GPS coordinates: 53°, 96′, 13″ N 11°, 15′, 65″ E. The inscription maps and defines the location, at the same time becoming a statement about the limited lifetime of man.
 7000 Beuys trees have been planted since ‘Dokumenta 7’ – the project plants 7000 trees on the Internet.

-” Nature, to be commanded, must be obeyed », Francis Bacon.
-Around a low tree with twisted branches, a man seeks to rest.
-He doubles up.
-One lifts its paw, clings to a branch, the other sits on an uncomfortable curve, like a monkey trying to make its nest.
-There are three now, then four to explore the possibilities for action offered by the plant.
-This tree was waiting for him.
-The character stretches, hangs, lengthens.
-He becomes one with the tree and settles there, promising to visit it without hurting it.
-Of course, the tree is instrumentalized by becoming a chair or a bed, but no one cuts off its branches or assembles them to make them useful.
-The tree remains a tree, it becomes a temporary shelter, the act is reversible and, once the visitor has left, it will resume the course of its peaceful life, living being among the living.
+” Nature must be obeyed to be mastered”, Francis Bacon.
+Around a low tree with twisted branches, a man searches for peace.
+It splits.
+One raises its paw, clings to a branch, the other sits on an uncomfortable bend, like a monkey trying to build its nest.
+Now there are three, then four, to explore the possibilities for action that the plant offers.
+The tree was waiting for him.
+The figure stretches, hangs, lengthens.
+He becomes one with the tree, settles there and promises to visit it without hurting it.
+Of course, the tree is instrumentalized by becoming a chair or a bed, but no one cuts its branches or puts them together to make them useful.
+The tree remains a tree, it becomes a temporary shelter, the act is reversible, and when the visitor has left,

-The earth dries up, withers, the “death zones” (Beuys) get out of hand.
-The bison,that had nourished and warmed the people in Europe since ancient times was nearly exterminated, a herold of the progressing dying of the species caused by man and his prevailing economic system – until the annihilation of his own basis of existence.
+The earth dries up, withers away, the “death zones” (Beuys) sprawl.
+The bison, which nourished and warmed the people of Europe since time immemorial, was nearly wiped out, a harbinger of the progressive death of species caused by man and his prevailing economic system – to the point of destroying its own basis of existence.
 What are we driven by?
-Numbers, share prices, stock market… path?
-Where are we going to?
+Values, Dax, stock market…away?
+Where are we going?
 How?

 Requiem for Homo supposedly Sapiens (2018)

-VIDEO of a spatial kinetic installation by Mark Swysen, performance on violin by Leila Faust at Galerie FLOX www.galerie-flox.de in Dresden (DE), camera by Uwe Nimmrichter www.projektn2.de
+VIDEO of a spatial kinetic installation by Mark Swysen, violin performance by Leila Faust in the gallery FLOX www.galerie-flox.de in Dresden (DE), camera by Uwe Nimmrichter www.projektn2.de

-This spatial installation was inspired by the floating plastic dump in our oceans, and the ubiquity of microplastic particles in our environment, right down to drinking water in plastic bottles.
-Inside, the sound of a violin mourns and comforts the audience: it offers hope for a greener future.
+This room installation was inspired by the floating plastic dump in our oceans, and the ubiquity of microplastic particles in our environment, to drinking water in plastic bottles.
+Inside, the sound of a violin weeps and comforts the audience, offering hope for a greener future.

 Nikkei SDGs (2021)

-Glass jar, vegan pill capsules, tree seeds, “Financial Times” fragments
+Glass, vegan pill capsules, tree seeds, fragments of “Financial Times”.

-“Nikkei SDGs Forum Symposium – discussed ways business innovation and digital transformation could help create a more sustainable world”.
-I took some great quotes from participants and some manipulated and changed to make it even greater.
-I put it to the vegan pill capsules and I added tree seed in it.
-Big words like medicine are supposed to calm us down and give us positive perspective, but the truth is that not much has changed since the 1960s.
-Politicians, corporations are doing too little.
-This cynical game takes us nowhere.
-Words, words, words.
-Referring to the works of Joseph Beuys, each of us is an artist, just as each of us can have a positive impact on the world.
-Let us not expect politicians or corporations to save us or our planet.
-We ourselves can save ourselves.
-We can be the medicine, our actions can contribute to changing the world for the better.
-Deeds, Deeds, Deeds.
+“Nikkei SDGs 2020 – participants discussed the various ways in which business innovation can contribute to a more sustainable world.”
+Big words, like medicine, are supposed to reassure us, to give us a positive outlook, but the truth is that not much has changed since the 1960s.
+Politicians, companies do too little.
+With a lot of money and no action, they commit crimes against nature and humanity.
+This cynical game is getting us nowhere.
+Words, words.
+In relation to the works of J. Beuys, each of us is an artist, just as each of us can have a positive impact on the world.
+So let’s not expect politicians or big business to save us and the planet.
+We can save ourselves.
+We can be the medicine, our actions can help move the world for the better.
+Deeds, deeds

-An iron ladle threatens a wooden ball made out of laburnum wood.
-The ladle seems to swallow the planet-like ball.
-A smaller iron ball is floating under the wooden ball by magnetism.
-There is an imaginary, threatening mood.
+An iron ladle threatens a wooden ball turned from golden rain wood.
+The ladle seems to literally devour the planet-like sphere.
+Under the wooden ball, a smaller iron ball is held in suspension by magnetism.
+An imaginary threatening mood hovers in the room.
 The construct seems to collapse at any moment.
-The topic of this magnetic sculpture is the ongoing exploitation of our earth.
-A topic that is becoming more and more explosive these days.
+The theme of this object sculpture is the advancing exploitation of our earth.
+A topic that is becoming increasingly topical and explosive these days.

 HYBRIS R.1 (2021)

-The work deals with the condemnation of nature through the spread of a human-centric worldview and people’s attempts to escape subsequent effects.
+The work deals, among other things, with the condemnation of nature through the spread of a human-centric worldview and people’s attempts to escape subsequent effects.
 A temporary laboratory for sculptural research has been created in the artist’s studio.
-In it, she lets mealworms decompose insulation material, which in turn produce peculiarly amorphous sculptures.
-The three-part relief shows a Greek goddess eaten by mealworms along a template into the insulating material.
-Eating time per panel from left to right: 20 / 10 / 5 days.
+In it, she has insulation material decomposed by mealworms, which in turn produce peculiarly amorphous sculptures.
+The three-part relief shows a Greek goddess eaten by mealworms along a template in the insulation material.
+Feeding time per plate from left to right: 20 / 10 / 5 days.

 The creation of this work was made possible by a grant from the Cultural Foundation of the Free State of Saxony.

 Since the corona crisis still requires restrictions, we will adjust the exhibition organization and program accordingly.
-The exhibition will be set up physically.
+The exhibition will be physically built.
 Whether the events will take place physically in the gallery or online, you will see here on our site as soon as we have clarity about the lockdown.
-We plan digitally an annotated video tour, an online gallery and dialogical video – events.

-- Life video of the plastic-eating mealworms by Yana Zschiedrich
+- Life video of plastic eating mealworms by Yana Zschiedrich

 - Annotated video tour of the exhibition

-Artists talk 9 .4. ,7 pm: Artists of the exhibition talk with guests about their works.
+Artist talk 9 .4. ,7 pm.
+Artists of the exhibition talk with guests about their works.

 Dr. Peter Funken, Albert Markert and Tom Albrecht lead an online dialogue of those who criticize and appreciate Joseph Beuys in order to work out a consensus.
 What is the artistic power of Joseph Beuys?
-What is his light side, his dark side?
-Why does he preoccupy people so strongly?
-Did he come to terms with the Nazi past?
+What is its light side, its dark side?
+Why does it preoccupy people so much?
+Has he come to terms with the Nazi past?

-Participants: Dr. Peter Funken (journalist, author, curator, artist, lecturer, coach), Albert Markert (Beuys biographer, art historian, artist), Tom Albrecht (artist, curator, founder Gallery for Sustainable Art).
-The talk is in German
+Participants: Dr. Peter Funken (journalist, author, curator, artist, lecturer, coach), Albert Markert (Beuys biographer, art historian, artist), Tom Albrecht (artist, curator, founder Gallery for Sustainable Art)